-The selection of Vacuum pump system depends upon the requirement /application the pump is used.
+The selection of Vacuum pump system depends upon the requirement and application of the pump to be used.

-In the once-through system, the sealing liquid enters into the vacuum pump.
-The liquid discharge from the pump send to a separator vessel for removing the gas from the liquid and then the liquid is drained.
+Refer below picture of once through system.
+The sealing liquid enters into the vacuum pump is discharge from the pump and sends to a separator vessel.
+In the separator vessel due to density difference the gas and the liquid are separated.
+Usually the gases are vented to atmosphere and the liquid is drained.

 In this system no recirculation or recovery takes place.
 This is a common arrangement where conservation or contamination of the seal liquid is not a concern.

-- This system is simple and low initial cost
+- This system is a simple and low initial cost

 - Used for less critical service